awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-restrict-access-examples.md

 Session Manager doesn’t support custom tags for this IAM access control policy\.
 You must use the resource tags supplied by AWS, described below\.

  **`aws:ssmmessages:target-id`**
 With this tag key, you include the instance ID as the value in policy\.
-In the following policy block, the condition statement lets a user end only the instance i\-02573cafcfEXAMPLE\.
+In the following policy block, the condition statement allows a user to end only the instance i\-02573cafcfEXAMPLE\.

 ```
 {